prateekjadhwani/rss-collection/README.md

 # rss-collection
 A collection of all the rss feeds that can be used via an ajax call.
+The json file can be found at [rss.json](http://prateekjadhwani.github.io/rss-collection/rss.json).

 ## Feed Sites